-To see if your funds are available, log into Webadvisor and select Make a Payment/View Monthly Statement.
-On the next page, if the amount next to the word STAR in the red box has a minus (-) sign, check with the Business Office to request your refund.
+To see if your funds are available, log into my.chapman.edu and select 'Access ePay' under the Finance Section.
+On the next page, if the amount has a minus (-) sign, check with the Business Office to request your refund.

 Refunds can be requested with the Business Office in person or by emailing your Student Account Advisor from your Chapman email address.